Peedrooo/Peedrooo/README.md

 My name is Pedro Vitor, currently I'm studing 🎓 to be a software engineer 💻 at UnB (University of Brazilia).
 I have been working with progaming since 2020 🧠, about me:

-- 🔬 Maybe seem too many technologies, but I want discovery a little about the programming universe🌌, before select an area 💡.
+- 🔬 Maybe seem too many technologies, but I want discovery a little about the programming universe🌌, before select an area.
 - 🌱 I’m currently learning: Python, Pandas, Tensorflow, MySQL, MongoDB, Java and English.
 - 👨‍💼 Exactly now: studying the framework Rasa.
 - :busts_in_silhouette: I’m looking to collaborate on IA and Machine Learning.